wrightmat/dnd-eberron/other/Draconic Tribes.md

 ##### Silver (Breland)
 **Goal**: Work to ensure that all people in Khorvaire trust the dragons.
- - [ ]  A silver dragonborn named Valmoc is introduced to the PCs as part of their travels.
-He introduces them to the idea of the Silver Scales, and their role as protectors of all of Khorvaire so we don't see something like Shae Mordai again.
+ - [x] A silver dragonborn named Valmoc is introduced to the PCs as part of their travels.
+He introduces them to the idea of the Silver Scales, and their role as protectors of all of Khorvaire so we don't see something like Shae Mordai again. ✅ 2024-01-11
  - [ ]

 ##### Gold (Thrane)